The Best and Worst US Airports for Cheap International Flights

 • Kenya for $628 roundtrip

-1. Panama City (ECP)
+7. Panama City (ECP)

 Northwest Florida Beaches International Airport is one of the country’s newest commercial airports (it opened in 2010) though it isn’t very “international” at all.
-The airport is served by only four airlines—American, Southwest, Delta, and United—and offers direct flights to only 12 US destinations: Austin, Atlanta, Baltimore, Charlotte, Chicago, Dallas, Denver, Houston, Kansas City, Nashville, Philadelphia, and Washington DC, so any international flight will have at least one connection.
-On average, it sees about five deals per month.
+The airport is served by only four airlines—American, Southwest, Delta, and United—and offers direct flights to only 12 US destinations: Austin, Atlanta, Baltimore, Charlotte, Chicago, Dallas, Denver, Houston, Kansas City, Nashville, Philadelphia, and Washington, DC, so any international flight will have at least one connection.
+On average, it sees about six deals per month.

 To find more cheap flights, look at deals from one of the cities connected to Panama City by a short flight, or consider a road trip.
 Orlando (MCO) and Tampa (TPA) are 5-6 hours away by car, and both airports get fantastic deals.